wordshaker/dotnetnotts-blog/_posts/2020-08-06-survey-results.md

 ## Start time

-The current meetup starts at 18.00.
-Again, as the pandemic has lead to peoples routines changing, some want to have dinner or a break before the meetup starts.
+As the pandemic has lead to peoples routines changing, some want to have dinner or a break before the meetup starts.
+We want to see if altering the start time would help some attendees.

 <br/>
 <img src="/assets/posts/2020-08-06/start-bar.png" alt="alttext" width="100%"/>